Learn the common signs of mental illness in adults and adolescents.

 Do not drive a car or operate machinery until you know how this medication affects you because you may notice that you feel tired or dizzy.

 Hydroxyzine is not a controlled substance.
-It does not have the risk of addiction like some other medications used to treat anxiety (e.g., Ativan® (lorazepam)).
+It does not have the risk of addiction like some other medications used to treat anxiety e.g., lorazepam (Ativan®), alprazolam (Xanax®), clonazepam (Klonopin®), and other benzodiazepines.

 If you are planning on becoming pregnant, notify your healthcare provider to best manage your medications.
 People living with anxiety disorders who wish to become pregnant face important decisions.
 It is important to discuss this with your doctor and caregivers.

 Hydroxyzine should not be used in the first trimester of pregnancy.
 Studies that were done with mice and rats found an increased risk of birth defects.
-The risk to humans in the first trimester is unclear.
+The risk to humans in the first trimester is unclear due to lack of well-controlled studies in humans.
 Hydroxyzine may be used in the second and third trimesters of pregnancy, but it should not be used during or just prior to labor.
 Use of hydroxyzine during labor may increase seizure risk in infants, decrease fetal heart rate, and increase side effects when combined with narcotics.

 Hydroxyzine may be taken with or without food.
 Take with food if you experience an upset stomach.